Prospective Graduate Students

 Three letters of recommendation from persons acquainted with the applicant's scholastic ability (preferably professors or other college instructors).
 At least one of these letters must provide a detailed evaluation of the applicant's knowledge of Russian based on recent knowledge;

-A sample of academic writing in English (typically, an essay or term paper written as an undergraduate, preferably on a subject related to Russian or Slavic studies);
+A sample of academic writing in English (typically, an essay or term paper written as an undergraduate or MA student, preferably on a subject related to Russian or Slavic studies).

 How and where to submit materials